conan-io/docs/creating_packages/package_approaches.rst

             cmake_debug.configure()
             cmake_debug.build()

-In this case, we assume that the binaries will be differentiated with a suffix in the CMake syntax:
+In this example, the binaries will be differentiated with a suffix in the CMake syntax, so we have to add this information to the data provided to the consumers in the `package_info` function:

 .. code-block:: cmake